 Not wanting to forget one’s early years

 Born in Aizu-Wakamatsu City, Chef Sato moved away from his hometown to go to college.
-However, he felt things weren’t quite right, concluded that “if it’s not for me, I should quit,” and dropped out.
-He moved back to his hometown, and decided to pursue a career in cooking, something he had always loved.
+However, he felt things weren’t quite right, concluded that “if it’s just not for me, I should quit,” and dropped out.
+He moved back to his hometown and decided to pursue a career in something he had always loved: cooking.
 His parents recommended a French restaurant in Shimogo Town they had a connection with, called Chez Yamanobe.
 When he went to check out the restaurant for himself, he was moved by chef Yamanobe’s cuisine.
-So much so, he spontaneously asked the chef, “Please let me work here!” which was rejected mercilessly.
-But he didn’t give up, and one his fourth time requesting the chef to take him in as a trainee, the chef finally caved.
+So much so, he spontaneously asked the chef, “Please let me work here!,” which was turned down mercilessly.
+But he didn’t give up, and on his fourth try requesting the chef to take him in as a trainee he finally caved.

-Yet, Chef Sato was only getting started on his culinary journey, didn’t know how to properly hold a knife, had no knowledge, and was, in fact, an absolute novice.
-“It was very difficult, and the work was quite hard, but it is the experience of that time that keeps me going now,” Chef Sato reflects.
+Yet, Chef Sato was only getting started on his culinary journey.
+He didn’t know how to properly hold a knife, had no relevant knowledge, and was, in fact, an absolute novice.
+“It was very difficult, and the work was quite hard.
+But it is the experience of that time that keeps me going now,” Chef Sato reflects.
 One of the dishes on Chef Sato’s menu, Jagaimo-Tsutsumiyaki, is one he learned during these years of training.
-Chef Sato has the strong desire not to forget his early experiences.
+He feels strongly about not forgetting about these early-career experiences.

 Opening up shop with a ‘re-discovering-Aizu concept’

-In his restaurant, Aizu-Jidori chicken is wildly popular, probably thanks to its sweet aroma when grilled.
-Chef Sato fulfils an important role, in conveying the taste of Aizu, and that of the local food producers.
-4
+In his restaurant, Aizu-Jidori chicken is wildly popular, thanks to its sweet aroma when grilled.
+Chef Sato fulfils an important role in conveying the taste of Aizu and that of the local food producers.

 Chef Sato and Kodaira-san have been working together ever since the restaurant first opened.
-Kodaira-san was an acquitance of Chef Sato’s father, and has become the chef’s longest busines partner.
-The respect Chef Sato feels towards Kodaira-san, as someone who shares his desire to bring high-quality Aizu-Jidori to the forefront, and as a fellow Aizu-citizen, is evident.
-They share a strongh desire to give shape to the taste of the region.
+Kodaira-san was an acquaintance of Chef Sato’s father, and has since become the chef’s longest business partner.
+The respect Chef Sato feels towards Kodaira-san － as someone who shares his desire to bring high-quality Aizu-Jidori to the forefront, and as a fellow Aizu-citizen － is evident.
+They share a strong desire to embody the regional taste.

-When asked about Chef Sato, Kodaira-san replies, with a slight sense of bashfulness: “Every chef has their own preferences.
+When asked about Chef Sato, Kodaira-san replies a little bashfully: “Every chef has their own preferences.
 Chef Sato explicitly chooses to use our meat, meaning he acknowledges its quality.
 As a producer, I am very happy that he shares our products with his customers,” conveying his sense of trust in the chef.
 We can’t wait for the participants of FoodCamp to share in the trust-based bond between these two!

 Pick-up / Meeting Place